BackupTheBerlios/hjb-svn/trunk/docs/rst/supported-commands/delete-destination.rst

 Delete Destination
 ==================

-`master command list`_

-URL-Pattern

-  PROVIDER_URI/jndi-key

-Expected-Parameters
+`back to commands`_

+:URL-Pattern: *provider-uri*/jndi-key

-  None
+:Parameters: None

-Returns

-  N/A
+:Returns: N/A

 This DELETE request removes the registration of the destination with specified jndi-key from the HJB runtime.
+This command

-* can be invoked multiples times - if the destination is no longer registered, the command is ignored.
+* is idempotent, i.e., it can be invoked multiples times - if the destination is no longer registered, the command is ignored.

-.. _master command list: ./master-command-list.html
+.. _back to commands: ./index.html